IBM/dbb-zappbuild/REPORT.md

 ### Functionality

 This feature compares two different configurations via a `git diff`.
-It runs a git diff between the `mainBuildBranch` and the current configuration to capture changes on the mainBuildBranch, which are not yet applied to the topic branch.
+It runs a git diff between the configured upstream target branch (`reportUpstreamChangesUpstreamBranch`) and the current configuration to capture changes of the upstream configuration, which are not yet applied to the topic branch.
 These changes are reported within the build console output (when running in verbose mode) as well produce a log file within the build output directory.

-Additionally to the reporting, it verifies if the list of the current build files intersect with the identified changes of the mainBuildBranch.
+Additionally to the reporting, it verifies if the list of the current build files intersect with the identified changes of the upstream branch.
 If the lists intersect, another notification is reported in the build log which can make the build be marked as failed and force the development team to integrate changes and rebase the code before they move on.

 ### Pre-requisites